Alumni Journeys

 JoAnn Kulesza

-Ms. Kulesza is presently Interim Chair and Music Director of the Opera Department at the Peabody Conservatory at Johns Hopkins.
-Well versed in Opera's vast repertoire, she teaches classes in recitative, repertoire and works with collaborative pianists and conductors at the school.
+Ms. Kulesza is well versed in Opera's vast repertoire, she teaches classes in recitative, repertoire and works with collaborative pianists and conductors at the school.
 A lifelong lover of choral music, she has led choral groups and presently conducts the Arundel Vocal Arts Society.
 Since entering the conducting realm, Ms. Kulesza has conducted three world premieres and led as well as played continuo for productions of Mozart, Rossini, and Britten.
 She has worked with some of the most notable conductors in the field – Loren Maazel, George Manahan, Heinz Fricke, Stephen Lord, Margaret Hillis – and is in demand as a clinician and educator around the country.
 She made her Opera Omaha debut in February '11, conducting and playing continuo for Mozart's Don Giovanni.

 imagebrowser image